Noibisjunior/writetech-accelerator-portfolio-AbdulSalaam/docs/devops-cloud-documentation/setup.md

 GitHub Actions is enabled by default for all repositories.
 To verify:

-i.
-Navigate to your repository on GitHub ii.
-Click on the "Actions" tab iii.
-If prompted, click "Set up a workflow yourself" or "Configure" to get started
+- Navigate to your repository on GitHub
+- Click on the "Actions" tab
+- If prompted, click "Set up a workflow yourself" or "Configure" to get started

 ## Step 3: Create Your First Workflow File